4 Payment Difficulty

 Help with energy debts

-If you owe money on your energy bills, the Utility Relief Grant Scheme (URGS) can help.
-It’s designed for people experiencing financial difficulty and can reduce the amount you owe.
+If you owe money on your energy bills, the Utility Relief Grant Scheme (URGS) can help reduce or clear your debt.
+It’s designed for people experiencing financial difficulty to reduce the amount you owe.

 URGS provides: